Nosgoroth/DanbooruNoteRenderer/readme.md

 # DanbooruNoteRenderer

-Renders all HTML notes in a Danbooru post into its image.
+Renders all notes in a Danbooru post into its image, including HTML styles.

 Developed in a few hours because I don't have the patience to typeset.
 As an example, [this post](http://danbooru.donmai.us/posts/2836730?pool_id=12768) becomes [this image](https://i.imgur.com/3kcbtho.png).